Higher Education Consultancy with the AUA

 We can support your organisation in four ways:

-Our professional consultancy service is all about helping you develop and implement best practice university administration.
+Our professional consulting service is all about helping you develop and implement best practice university administration.
 It connects the experience of our most senior members with the development needs of your institution and offers you both the confidence of working with a trusted partner in higher education, and the ability to hire the specific expertise of consultants with broad experience of the realities of working in the sector.

 We have helped over 50 organisations to work with the CPD Framework since we developed it for the sector in 2009.
 The CPD Framework provides higher education with a common approach to support professional services staff in their career development.